 - Gastric lavage is sometimes called having your stomach pumped.
-Caregivers clean out your child's stomach to get rid of as much medicine as they can.
+Healthcare providers clean out your child's stomach to get rid of as much medicine as they can.

-- A nasogastric tube is also known as an NG tube.
-It is a tube that runs from your child's nose to his stomach.
+- A nasogastric (NG) tube may be guided from your child's nose to his stomach.
 The tube may be attached to suction to remove the medicine from your child's stomach.
 Your child may also be given medicine through this tube, such as activated charcoal.

-- N-acetylcysteine (NAC) stops the effect of some types of medicine in your child's body.
+- N-acetylcysteine (NAC) stops the effect of some types of medicine, such as acetaminophen, in your child's body.
 NAC may prevent some of the problems caused by your child's overdose.
 It can be given as medicine that your child swallows or through an IV.